-I can’t tell you how many clients show up at my ‘Skype door step’ complaining of an inability to lose weight.
-There are some more obvious solutions relating to general diet that I’ve talked about before (see below), and I will preface that eating bags of chips and loads of sweets will certainly hinder your weight-loss.
+I can’t tell you how many clients show up at our ‘virtual' door step complaining of an inability to lose weight.
+There are some more obvious solutions relating to general diet that I’ve talked about before (see below), and I will preface that eating bags of chips and lots of sugar will certainly hinder your weight-loss.

 But what happens when you feel as if you’re doing everything right – you’re hitting the gym, and you’re even watching your carb intake.
 Don’t people tell you that the weight should just “fall right off”?
 Why doesn’t that happen?